magarenzo/Birdz-Twitter-Bot/README.md

 `follow-back.py` makes sure that the account is following all of its followers.
 Whatever occurs is written to the same log file written to in `bot.py`.

+`crontab.txt` provides an example of how the automation can be set up.

 ---

 **[@fli_birdz_bot](https://twitter.com/fli_birdz_bot)**: The bot will send a tweet everyday at 12pm (Eastern time) starting on 7/26/2017.
 I will either end the automation or scrape more webpages on or after 9/9/2017.